tohyuting/tp/docs/index.md

 ![Ui](images/Ui.png)

-**CLI-nic is a desktop application to help medical supply managers keep track of products and storage.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+CLI-nic is **an application to help medical supply managers keep track of medical products and storage.** It is optimized for these managers to **update product supply conditions and access critical product information quickly** via fast typing and efficient Graphical User Interface interaction.

 * If you are interested in using AddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing AddressBook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.